 Net proceeds from the sale of your donated items help support our job training and education programs, offered at no cost to people in the community.

 We accept almost anything you can think of donating, from clothing and furniture to small appliances and toys.
-So that your donation can do the most good, please make sure the items are gently used and in working condition.

 Please be sure to check your local donation site for specific guidelines regarding the size of accepted donations at that location.